 cast a vote.
 The Hope Paper reported election irregularities in

 the grueling creation of a county was completed, the citizens were faced with

 the monumental task of setting up a county government.
 Nevertheless, the development of

-	Steele County Historical Society is a non-profit educational organization
+County Historical Society is a non-profit educational organization founded in

-	founded in 1966 for the purpose of collecting, preserving, and making accessible
+1966 for the purpose of collecting, preserving, and making accessible to the

 Although incorporated and granted tax-exempt status in 1966, the group’s origin can be traced to about 1957, when local historians gathered to help celebrate Hope’s 75th anniversary.
 This group evolved into the Hope Community Historical Society, which then became the countywide organization in 1966.

 organization has grown and developed over the years, and now operates a